• Destinations

 The Helicopters Onboard

-Scenic Eclipse carries two Airbus H130-T2 helicopters, widely regarded as the benchmark aircraft for expedition flightseeing.
+Scenic Eclipse carries two Airbus H130-T2 helicopters, which many consider the benchmark aircraft for expedition flightseeing.

-This allows Scenic to offer flightseeing experiences that are both thrilling and environmentally responsible.
+As a result, Scenic can deliver flightseeing experiences that feel both exhilarating and environmentally responsible.

 Glacier, ice field, coastline or mountain range